Climate change is the

 Planetary Health Journal Club

 Every other month, faculty, staff, students, and community members meet to critically evaluate articles that address topics around climate change and health.
+This is an excellent event to network and explore research specific to sustainable health care.

 One Health Day